-- undertaking duties in a competent, timely and responsible way - ensuring our knowledge and expertise is up to date and relevant to our roles - being aware of the role of other professionals and agencies and working collaboratively and within the limits of our professional expertise - understanding and complying with legal obligations in relation to: - o discrimination, harassment and vilification - negligence - o grooming - o disclosure of child sexual abuse - o protection of a child from child sexual abuse - mandatory reporting - privacy and confidentiality - o occupational health and safety, including emergency evaluation procedures - o raising any complaints or grievances in accordance with the Compliments and Complaints policy (also known as Complaints and Grievances Policy) - o maintaining teacher registration and Working with Children checks as applicable. - raising any complaints or grievances in accordance with the Compliments and Complaints policy (also known as Complaints an Grievances Policy).
+- undertaking duties in a competent, timely and responsible way - ensuring our knowledge and expertise is up to date and relevant to our roles - being aware of the role of other professionals and agencies and working collaboratively and within the limits of our professional expertise - understanding and complying with legal obligations in relation to: - o discrimination, harassment and vilification - negligence - o grooming - o disclosure of child sexual abuse - protection of a child from child sexual abuse - mandatory reporting - o privacy and confidentiality - o occupational health and safety, including emergency evaluation procedures - o raising any complaints or grievances in accordance with the Compliments and Complaints policy - o maintaining teacher registration and Working with Children checks as applicable. - raising any complaints or grievances in accordance with the Compliments and Complaints policy.